severalnines/docs/troubleshooting.rst

 Debugging Steps
 ````````````````

 Debugging is a program that produces a core dump.
 It consists of the recorded state of the working memory of a computer program at a specific time, generally when the program has crashed or otherwise terminated abnormally.
 ClusterControl Controller (CMON) package comes with a cron file installed under ``/etc/cron.d/`` which will auto-restart if the cmon process is terminated abnormally.
-Typically, you can notice if cmon process has crashed by looking at the ``dmesg`` output.
+Typically, you may notice if cmon process has crashed by looking at the ``dmesg`` output.

 In such cases, generating a core dump is the only way to backtrace the issue.
 Make sure you have the debugging components installed as described in the previous section beforehand.
 On ClusterControl node as root user, increase the CPU limit, adjust kernel's core pattern value and run CMON on foreground: